The Kaladera Project is a community based initiative that implements rainwater harvesting, recycling and groundwater

 Kaladera is a Village in Govindgarh Tehsil in Jaipur District of Rajasthan State, India.
 It is located 41 Km towards North from Jaipur.

-Meeta Mastani, artist and practitioner co-founder of social enterprise Bindaas Unlimited was an instrumental partner for her long association with Kaladera’s artisan community through her work.
+Meeta Mastani, BBCP Board of director and practitioner co-founder of Bindaas, she is an instrumental partner for her long association with Kaladera’s artisan community through her work.

 "It is about 160 years since the first chemical dyes and much has changed since then in the world of block printing.
 The change in ecology and techniques has made a huge difference to the way printing is now done.
 Most printing centres were situated near a water source since washing has always been an integral part of the process.

 The village is home to approximately 80-100 artisan families of the Chhipa Samaaj (community), of these families only 40 individuals earn their livelihood from printing these days.
 It is hard physical work and not many of the younger printers are taking their traditional skills forward.

 The Chhipa Samaaj owns land which printers can rent out at a subsidized rate for washing and drying their work on an annual basis.
 The area specializes in mud resist printing which uses a lot of water- The water table has gone down from 50 feet to about 250 feet since 1993 when I started working here”

 Drought is the most frequent disaster recurring in Rajasthan, pumping groundwater at a faster rate than it can be recharged can have some negative effects of the environment, people's health and livelihoods, it can can lead to dry wells, especially during droughts.
 Other negative effects of groundwater depletion includes deterioration of water quality

 Tejaram Mali, krish Kumar, Meeta Mastani, Kalawati Devi, Damodar Nama